"What are beta blockers?

 Overdosage may cause severe hypotension, bradycardia, cardiac insufficiency, cardiogenic shock, and cardiac arrest.
 Respiratory problems, bronchospasms, vomiting, lapses of consciousness, and generalized seizures may also occur.

 The patient should be placed in a supine position and, where necessary, kept under observation and treated under intensive-care conditions.
-Gastric lavage or pharmacologically induced emesis may be used shortly after ingestion.
 The following agents may be administered:

-to support cardiovascular function: glucagon, 5 to 10 mg IV rapidly over 30 seconds, followed by a continuous infusion of 5 mg/hour; sympathomimetics (dobutamine, isoprenaline, adrenaline) at doses according to body weight and effect.
+To support cardiovascular function: glucagon, 5 to 10 mg IV rapidly over 30 seconds, followed by a continuous infusion of 5 mg per hour; sympathomimetics (dobutamine, isoprenaline, adrenaline) at doses according to body weight and effect.

 If peripheral vasodilation dominates, it may be necessary to administer adrenaline or noradrenaline with continuous monitoring of circulatory conditions.
 For therapy-resistant bradycardia, pacemaker therapy should be performed.
 For bronchospasm, β-sympathomimetics (as aerosol or IV) or aminophylline IV should be given.
 In the event of seizures, slow IV injection of diazepam or clonazepam is recommended.